grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/04 Exposing  Your Application.md

 excerpt: 'How to make your applications accessible from the test scripts.'
 ---

-To access your application from the test scripts, you must assigned it an external IP in the cluster where it's running.
+To access your application from the test scripts, you must assign it an external IP in the cluster where it's running.
 How you do this depends on the platform you use to deploy the application.
 The following sections explain the different approaches.